pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 **url:** ``ftp://192.168.4.1``, **user:** ``micro``, **password:** ``python``

-See :ref:`network.server <network.server>` for info on how to change the defaults.
+See :class:`network.server <.Server>` for info on how to change the defaults.
 The recommended clients are: Linux stock FTP (also on OS X), Filezilla and FireFTP.
 For example, on a linux terminal::